 Will I need an ATAS certificate to extend my visa?

-An ATAS clearance certificate is issued for a specific course with a named Tier 4 sponsor and remains valid as long as the Tier 4 sponsor and/or course details do not change, including the length of the course.
+An ATAS clearance certificate is issued for a specific course with a named Student Sponsor (typically a university) and remains valid as long as the Student Sponsor and/or course details do not change, including the length of the course.

 You will need to apply for a new ATAS certificate if: